 Associate Professor Steve McCole

-(Ph.D., University of Maryland), Dr. McCole teaches human physiology and exercise physiology and directs student research projects.
+(Ph.D., University of Maryland), Dr. McCole teaches courses in human physiology and exercise physiology and directs student research projects.
 He also advises students interested in allied health professions (physical therapy, physician assistant, occupational therapy, etc.).

 Senior Coach Lecturer and Baseball Coach Dave Seibert